 This course utilizes observation techniques and is designed to expose students to the field of teaching.
-This is a pre-practicum experience including classroom observation, attendance of school board meetings, development of lesson plans, etc. This is a laboratory course and final evaluation will be Satisfactory (S) or Unsatisfactory (U).
-Note: This course is required of all pre-teaching majors planning to transfer to East Tennessee State University.
+This is a pre-practicum experience including classroom observation, attendance of school board meetings, development of lesson plans, etc. Note: This course is required of all pre-teaching majors planning to transfer to East Tennessee State University.
 Prerequisite: EDUC 2300 or AHSC 2120.